zemirco/nodejs-pdf-docs/markdown/process.markdown

 The `process` object is a global object and can be accessed from anywhere.
 It is an instance of [EventEmitter][].

+## Exit Codes

+Node will normally exit with a `0` status code when no more async operations are pending.
+The following status codes are used in other
+cases:

+* `1` **Uncaught Fatal Exception** - There was an uncaught exception, and it was not handled by a domain or an `uncaughtException` event handler.
+* `2` - Unused (reserved by Bash for builtin misuse)
+* `3` **Internal JavaScript Parse Error** - The JavaScript source code internal in Node's bootstrapping process caused a parse error.
+This is extremely rare, and generally can only happen during development of Node itself.
+* `4` **Internal JavaScript Evaluation Failure** - The JavaScript
+  source code internal in Node's bootstrapping process failed to return a function value when evaluated.
+This is extremely rare, and generally can only happen during development of Node itself.
+* `5` **Fatal Error** - There was a fatal unrecoverable error in V8.
+  Typically a message will be printed to stderr with the prefix `FATAL ERROR`.
+* `6` **Non-function Internal Exception Handler** - There was an uncaught exception, but the internal fatal exception handler function was somehow set to a non-function, and could not be called.
+* `7` **Internal Exception Handler Run-Time Failure** - There was an uncaught exception, and the internal fatal exception handler function itself threw an error while attempting to handle it.
+This can happen, for example, if a `process.on('uncaughtException')` or `domain.on('error')` handler throws an error.
+* `8` - Unused.
+In previous versions of Node, exit code 8 sometimes
+  indicated an uncaught exception.
+* `9` - **Invalid Argument** - Either an unknown option was specified,
+  or an option requiring a value was provided without a value.
+* `10` **Internal JavaScript Run-Time Failure** - The JavaScript
+  source code internal in Node's bootstrapping process threw an error when the bootstrapping function was called.
+This is extremely rare, and generally can only happen during development of Node itself.
+* `12` **Invalid Debug Argument** - The `--debug` and/or `--debug-brk`
+  options were set, but an invalid port number was chosen.
+* `>128` **Signal Exits** - If Node receives a fatal signal such as `SIGKILL` or `SIGHUP`, then its exit code will be `128` plus the value of the signal code.
+This is a standard Unix practice, since exit codes are defined to be 7-bit integers, and signal exits set the high-order bit, and then contain the value of the signal code.

 ## Event: 'exit'